Battle of Melle: Battle

+Private of the British 20th Regiment of Foot in c.
+1742.
+The depicted single-breasted coat was replaced by a lapelled coat in 1743.

 Despite some notice of the allied advance from messengers sent by de Grassin, Du Chayla's force was fairly dispersed in various posts along the route and in the process of making camp.
 The twenty artillery pieces were in park along the road facing north, baggage wagons and pontoon wagons in rows behind them.
 A stone bridge on the road crossing the Gontrode Brook, a stream that flowed into the Scheldt, was unguarded and a walled priory flanking the road only lightly occupied.
 One battalion of the Normandie brigade was posted in the town of Melle another well to the west of Melle.
 The battalions of Crillon brigade were also dispersed around the area, some taking post or billeting in the various chateaus and farm houses with one battalion astride the road west of the bridge.
 Both sides were surprised by the contact, the French by the sudden arrival of the allies in force while the French were in the process of establishing their camp and the allies by the size and positions of the French force.

 Moltke, with the Royal Scots, led the advanced guard column of about 1,700 troops consisting of some 650 infantry of the Royal Scots and about 1,050 cavalry.
 They crossed the bridge, charged and dispersed the Crillon battalion commencing the action at about 7 p.m..
 They then rushed up the road and overran the artillery park briefly capturing the guns.
 However, as the guns were unlimbered in park, not for action, the Royals were unable to use them against the French.
 The Duc de Laval and his battalion of the Crillon brigade then came up behind the pontoons and wagons engaging the Royal Scots soon to be followed by two more battalions led by Le Marquis de Crillon.
 The nature of the terrain was unfavorable to cavalry and the allied cavalry was unable to aid the Royals.
 During the ensuing musketry duel, Moltke decided to take the Hussars and Rich's Dragoons and some Hanoverian cavalry and make a dash for Ghent.
 A small detachment of Du Berry's cavalry held them up as some of the Normandie brigade arrived forcing Moltke off the causeway onto other tracks.
 A French battalion cut the road behind them.
 Now Moltke broke off with the entire force and headed for Ghent running a gauntlet of fire from the various French posts along the roads and ways and abandoning the rest of the column, losing about one half of this force, including nearly 400 of the Royal Scots.